benders5e/benders5e/earthbender.md

 **Metal:** When using metal as the material for this form, you create a metal suit instead, raising your AC to 18.

+#### Mannequin
+*Cost: 1 chi*
+You create a mannequin out of earth within range, which has the abilities of an _Unseen Servant_, but using your normal bendig range as the spell's range.

 #### Earth Glove
 *Cost: 1 chi*
 You shape earth into a glove around your hand.
 By spending one additional chi, you can cause the glove to leave your hand and float to an area within your normal bending range.
 If you launch it at an opponent, it deals 1d6 bludgeoning damage.